Beta

 History

 The roots for the Neighborhood Vitality Index began back in 2016 with the launch of a new initiative called Building the Engine of Community Development in Detroit (BECDD).
-BECDD was a citywide initiative to strengthen all of our neighborhoods by building a coordinated, equitable system for community development work in Detroit.
+BECDD was a citywide initiative launched by Community Development Advocates of Detroit (CDAD), the Michigan Nonprofit Association (MNA), and Lawrence Technological University to strengthen all of our neighborhoods by building a coordinated, equitable system for community development work in Detroit.
 In the words of the initiative’s champion Maggie DeSantis, “our first goal was to understand why community development was not working like it could work for our neighborhoods.
-To develop this analysis, we convened a series of eight Kitchen Cabinets, meetings where like stakeholders could candidly speak about the challenges of community development in Detroit.
+To develop this analysis, we convened a series of eight Kitchen Cabinets, meetings where like-stakeholders could candidly speak about the challenges of community development in Detroit.
 Next, we formed temporary subcommittees, mixing the stakeholders together, to review that analysis and lay a roadmap for the process in the ensuing years.
 By the end of 2016, we completed a Detroit-led analysis of the problem, a set of 7 System Elements fundamental to ensuring successful community development work in Detroit, and a beginning sense of what the solutions might be.”

 The 7 System Elements